robiningelbrecht/drupal-amqp-rabbitmq/README.md

 Make sure this class extends `BaseQueue`, so you don't have to bother queueing messages yourself.

+@TODO: Explain how to push message to Q

 ### Push a message to it's corresponding failed Q

 If, fore some reason, a message could not be processed, you might want to log it somewhere.